jvanttonen/jvanttonen/README.md

-- 👋 Hi, I’m @Perilyod
-- 👀 I’m interested in GIS, geospatial analytics, fintech & blockchain.
-- 🌱 I’m currently learning Haskell
-- 💞️ I’m loving it
-- 📫 How to reach me itcibuln@mtu.edu iuliia@mlabs.city
+ 📫 How to reach me itcibuln@mtu.edu iuliia@landano.io

 <!---
 Perilyod/Perilyod is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.